ensemble two violins, viola, ‘cello, bass, clarinet, bassoon, horn, and piano (or clarinet and piano)

 Listen

-performers Miki Cloud and Nicholas DiEugenio, violins; Anne Lanzilotti, viola; Hannah Collins, cello; Cameron Arens, bass; Rebecca Doggett, clarinet; Aaron Apaza, bassoon; Alma Liebrecht, horn; Timothy Andres, piano
+performers Miki Cloud and Nicholas DiEugenio, violins; Anne Lanzilotti, viola; Hannah Collins, cello; Cameron Arens, bass; Rebecca Doggett, clarinet; Aaron Apaza, bassoon; Alma Liebrecht, horn; Timo Andres, piano

 recorded live at Institute for Advanced Study, Princeton, NJ, November 2011